 Photo by Ari Denison

 He enjoys sharing the tango with people of all ages.
 He’s had students in grade school and as old as 100 years.
-He’s taught in schools, retirement communities, workplace Christmas parties, private groups and individual lessons.
+He’s taught in dance studios and festivals, schools, retirement communities, workplace Christmas parties, private groups and individual lessons.
 He produced a series of Tango lessons through Helena Civic Television which has aired more than 50 episodes.
+Lori and Patrick have two current DVDs out with more in the works.

 For his 'day job', Patrick is a clinical hypnotherapist, writer and researcher, and teaches classes on compassionate communication, self-hypnosis, and personal empowerment.